-The extent and duration of the COVID-19 pandemic, the reactions of governments, private sector participants and the public to the pandemic and the associated disruption to business and commerce generally, and the extent to which these events continue to affect our business, financial condition and results of operation depend on future developments which are highly uncertain and many of which are outside the control of Vecima and cannot be predicted with confidence.
-Such developments include the ultimate geographic spread, intensity and duration of the pandemic (including the possibility of further waves), new information which may emerge concerning the severity of COVID-19, the effectiveness and intensity of measures to contain COVID-19 or address its impact (including any potential increase in the duration or intensity of restrictions on public gatherings and restrictions on the operation of non-essential businesses), short- and longer-term changes in consumer spending and/or consumer behaviour and perceptions regarding public gatherings and dining out, changes in consumer travel patterns or travel restrictions imposed by governments and the other economic impacts of the pandemic and the reactions to it.
-For example, we have or may experience or continue to experience: an inability for some or all of our workforce or business partners to work or travel due to potential illness, susceptibility to illness, or travel or other restrictions imposed by governments in connection with the COVID-19 outbreak which may affect the ability of our locations to operate efficiently or at all; and, additional demands on management's time in managing Vecima's response to the COVID-19 pandemic and the reactions to it, which may reduce the time management is able to spend on other aspects of our business and operations, which have had and may continue to have a material and adverse effect on our business operations, revenues, financial condition, results of operations and growth prospects.
-Given the uncertainties described above, we cannot predict the extent or duration of these effects.
-The COVID-19 pandemic and the reactions to it, including the possibility that they may result in a prolonged global recession, may also have the effect of exacerbating the potential impact of the other risks disclosed in this Risk Factors section, including but not limited to those related to our growth strategies, consumer behaviour, our partners and our employees, our suppliers and distributors, government regulation and economic conditions.
+The duration and fluctuating impacts of the COVID-19 pandemic, the reactions of governments, private sector participants and the public to the pandemic and the associated disruption to business and commerce generally, and the extent to which these events continue to affect our business, financial condition and results of operation depend on future developments which are uncertain and outside the control of Vecima.
+Such developments include the ultimate geographic spread, intensity and duration of the pandemic (including the possibility of further waves), new information which may emerge concerning the severity of COVID-19, the effectiveness and intensity of measures to contain COVID-19 or address its impact, short-and longer-term changes in consumer spending and/or consumer behaviour and perceptions regarding public gatherings and dining out, changes in consumer travel patterns or travel restrictions imposed by governments and the other economic impacts of the pandemic and the reactions to it, including the possibility that they may result in a prolonged global recession, may also have the effect of exacerbating the potential impact of the other risks disclosed in this Risk Factors section, including but not limited to those related to our growth strategies, consumer behaviour, our partners and our employees, our suppliers and distributors, government regulation and economic conditions.